-The steps are simple: you press once to mark spot A, release after pressing, then moving to point B and pressing again to form a figure, line, or just mark.
+The steps are simple: you press once to mark spot A, release after pressing, then move to point B and press again to form a figure, line, or just mark.

 Through the line tool, you create surfaces, plans, and almost everything else.

 This tool is the basics of the basics, and without it, you will not be able to do anything in SketchUp.